The Hungry Bites

 Hi!
 If you can find caster sugar use it because the texture of the cake can benefit from it.
 If you can't find caster, the recipe will also work with granulated sugar

-Pooja Majur
+22. Pooja Majur says

 Hello Makos,